rafaeelaudibert/blog.html/_posts/2018-10-15-implementing-a-hash-table.markdown

 ## Playground ⏳

 This time we only made JavaScript code, as it would be kinda hard to deal with strings in C. You can test the rehashing algorithm below.
 Make some exploration and discover what you can do with it.
-By default, the table has roughly 1000 spaces, so don't insert too much 'cause it may crash as I didn't totally handled when the HashTable is full to be able to resize it.
+By default, the table has roughly 1000 spaces, so don't insert too much 'cause it may crash as I didn't totally handle when the HashTable is full to be able to resize it.
 Hope you enjoyed it again, and see you next post!

 <div class="card">
   <div class="card-body">